 Demand generation is a precursor to lead generation.

 In other words, demand generation is like the strong foundation under lead generation.
-Once awareness and trust has been established, leads can be nurtured more effectively.
+Once awareness and trust have been established, leads can be nurtured more effectively.

 Combining Demand Generation & Lead Generation